 For instance, Experts OnTap had a biopharmaceutical client that required expertise in an esoteric area of cell therapy.
-In a short timeframe, to perform manufacturing due diligence and evaluate the capability of a facility to support their cell therapy technology.
-Once the consultant was brought on board, the company was impressed with how quickly the assignment was completed – including a site audit, full GxP eval and executive summary – and achieved significant cost and time savings.
-This led to an indefinite extension of the expert’s commitment.
+In a short timeframe, the client needed access to a highly specialized independent expert to perform manufacturing due diligence and evaluate the capability of a facility to support their cell therapy technology.
+Leveraging the “on-demand” model, the company was impressed at not only the specificity of experts sourced through the platform, but also with how quickly the assignment was completed – including a site audit, full GxP eval, and executive summary – and achieved significant cost and time savings.

 Direct to source top level expertise: Traditional consulting firms have their own self-serving business model, which often predicts including lower-level team members when the client was expecting the full attention of the top subject-matter expert.
-The newer resources, like Experts OnTap, match more than just technical background to client project.
-They strategically identify people based on a wide variety of quantitative and qualitative measures to assure clients of working with experts who have very literally “been there and done that.”
+These newer platforms, match more than just technical background to the clients’ project.
+They strategically identify people based on a wide variety of quantitative and qualitative measures to assure clients are working with experts who have very literally “been there and done that.”

 Cost: Perhaps most dramatically, these emerging platforms have an approach that ensures cost effectiveness.
 It includes all the necessaries – access to the best minds, prescribed deadlines, assurance that your expert will be the one person you can depend on – and adds to that the availability of this expertise without the astronomical salaries or significant benefits you normally associate with that kind of assistance.
 The hourly basis model gives you more control and efficiency.